 Who to talk to

-- Consult with colleagues: You might find it helpful to talk to colleagues in your unit or in similar positions outside your unit.
+- Your colleagues: You might find it helpful to talk to colleagues in your unit or in similar positions outside your unit.

-- After receiving your APR: If you don’t agree with your evaluation, the first step is to discuss this with your chair or director.
-If you have further questions, then make an appointment with the FAUW Academic Freedom & Tenure Committee to discuss the specifics of your review.
+- If you don’t agree with your evaluation, the first step is to discuss this with your chair or director.
+If you have further questions, then make an appointment with FAUW.

 Questions to ask